glynester/cv/README.md

 <b>⬇Read this introduction section please!⬇</b><br>
 <b>Introduction</b><br>
 Although I have a lot of relevant experience and have done a great deal of self learning, I have not specifically worked as a developer/coder in the industry.<br>
-To save us both some time if you respond to my CV, I would ask that you make reference to this fact.<br>
+To save us both some time, when you respond to my CV, I would ask that you make reference to this fact.<br>
 If you don't specifically mention this, I will assume that you have not read my CV.<br><br>

 <b>Self Employed (May 2015 to present)</b><br>